luizokada/tractian-challenge/README.md

         - Integrate a filter to identify assets with critical sensor status.
     - When the filters are applied, the asset parents **can't** be hidden.
 The user must know the entire asset path.
 The items that are not related to the asset path, must be hidden

     3. **Component Vizualization**

+  To be implemented:
+    1. **Collapse and Expand All Nodes**
+       - Allow users to collapse or expand all child nodes at once.

+    2. **Improved Tree Pagination**
+       - Currently, to prevent lag when rendering large datasets, a pagination system has been implemented for tree rendering.
+A future improvement would be to render the entire tree seamlessly without requiring user interaction, while maintaining optimal performance.